javatarz/roacm/_posts/2018-07-03-the-science-in-the-art-of-the-showcase-for-distributed-teams.markdown

 layout: post
 comments: true
 author: Karun Japhet
-title: "The Science in the Art of the Showcase (for remote teams)"
+title: "The Science in the Art of the Showcase (for distributed teams)"
 categories:
   - Agile Practices
 tags: